sophgo/sophon-demo/sample/YOLOv5_opt/README_EN.md

 * Supports image and video testing

 ## 3. Prepare Model and Data
-It is recommended to use TPU-MLIR to compile BModel.
-Pytorch models need to be exported to ONNX models before compilation. **The output of the model in this tutorial is the output of the last three convolutional layers**.
-For details, please refer to [YOLOv5_tpukernel_Export_Guide](./docs/YOLOv5_tpukernel_Export_Guide_EN.md).
+It is recommended to use TPU-MLIR to compile BModel, and the Pytorch model needs to be exported to an ONNX model before compilation.
+This example supports both single-output and three-output models, **but it is suggested to use the three-output model for better performance.
+Three-output refers to the output of the last three convolutional layers of the source model.
+To export, please refer to the [YOLOv5_tpukernel_Export_Guide](./docs/YOLOv5_tpukernel_Export_Guide_EN.md)。**

 At the same time, you need to prepare the dataset for testing.
 If you want to quantize the model, you also need to prepare the dataset for quantization.